kumaraditya23/Thyroid_Statistics_Project/README.md

 # Thyroid_Statistics_Project

-This repository contains files for the Thyroid project for the multivariate statistics course
+This repository contains files for the Thyroid project which was a part of the multivariate statistics course.